 Controls transaction streaming by the subscriber node.
 Possible values are: off, writer, file, and auto.
 Defaults to auto.
-If set to off, the subscriber doesn't request transaction streaming and the publisher provides it if it supports them and if configured at group level.
+If set to off, the subscriber doesn't request transaction streaming.
+If set to one of the other values, the subscriber requests transaction streaming and the publisher provides it if it supports them and if configured at group level.
 For more details, see Transaction streaming.